OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-42.md

 then listen to the word of the Lord, you remnant of Judah.
 This is what the Lord of Hosts, the God of Israel, says: ‘If you are determined to go to Egypt and settle there,

 ## Jeremiah 42:16
-then the sword you fear will overtake you there, and the famine you dread will follow you into Egypt, and there you will die.
+then the sword you fear will find you there, and the famine you dread will reach you in Egypt, and there you will perish.

 ## Jeremiah 42:17
 Indeed, all who are resolved to go to Egypt to reside there will die by the sword, famine, and plague; not one will survive or escape the disaster I will bring upon them.’